opendistro/for-elasticsearch-docs/docs/sql/window.md

 ### RANK

 The `RANK` function assigns a ranking value to each row of a result set.
 It assigns the same ranking value for the same field values specified in the `ORDER BY` list.
-In this case, the next few ranks are skipped depending on the number of ties that occur.

 ```sql
 SELECT gender, RANK()